alanarnholt/Homework-Examples/README.md

     knitr::write_bib(PackagesUsed, file = "./References/PackagesUsed.bib")
     # Load packages
     lapply(PackagesUsed, library, character.only = TRUE)

+1. The first code chunk named `setup` has local options `echo = FALSE`, `results= 'hide'`, `message = FALSE`, and `warning = FALSE`.
+These options have the chunk execute without echoing the code, displaying any results, messages, or warnings in the console.
+The global options for the document are defined with `knitr::opts_chunk$set()` (shown above).
+After the global options are defined, a character vector (`PackagesUsed`) is created with the names of the packages used in this document.
+The bibliographic information for the packages is automatically written to a file with the `write_bib()` function.
+Last, the packages are loaded and attached.
+If your installation does not have any of the packages referenced in `PackagesUsed`, you should install the missing packages using the function `install.packages()`.

 2. The second code chunk named `load` uses the local options `echo = TRUE`, `comment = NA`, and `prompt = TRUE`.
 The